risk-of-thunder/R2Wiki/docs/Mod-Creation/Assets/Stage.md

 ## Introduction to Nodes

 Nodes and pathfinding are both important aspects to all stages.
-Even for stages without combat like the Bazaar, a nodegraph is still present, albiet a small one.
+Even for stages without combat like the Bazaar, a nodegraph is still present, albeit a small one.
 Nodes are the backbone for player spawning, monster spawning, interactable placement, teleporter placement, pathfinding, gates, etc.

 There are three types of nodes: Ground, Air, and Rail.
 This tutorial will only be using Ground and Air nodes because Rail nodes have no presence in the game.
 Air and Ground nodes both dictate the spawning and navigation of aerial and ground bodies respectively.
 Ground nodes also dictate interactable and teleporter placement.
 Interactables placed manually into the scene such as Newt Statues, Preon Chest in Ralleypoint, and Froggy in Commencement are exempt from this rule and will be detailed later.